OURadar/RadarHub/README.md

 ## Post Version 1.0

+- [ ] GLView Upgrades
-- [ ] GLView: need an abstraction layer for colorbar, title, etc.
+  - [ ] New abstraction layer for colorbar, title, and other static overlays.
-- [ ] GLView: need a streaming buffer for radial-by-radial updates
+  - [ ] Streaming buffers for radial-by-radial updates
-- [ ] GLView: need a new camera transformation that is radar centric
+  - [ ] New camera transformation that is radar centric
+- [ ] Overlay Upgrades
-- [ ] Overlay: need an array of arrays of text to reduce texture updates
+  - [ ] An array of arrays of text assets to reduce texture updates
-- [ ] Overlay: need a new version of overlay.worker
+  - [ ] A new version of overlay.worker
+- [ ] Caching
+  - [ ] Frontend caching: archive.js
+  - [ ] Backend caching: frontend.models.py
 - [ ] Display frequency spectrum alongside scope view
 - [ ] Show online users
 - [ ] High-DPI support